Cityscape with mountains in the background

 Four year

 Fieldwork is at the heart of your learning.
 We've aligned trips with specialist modules, so you develop applied skills and gain practical experiences that reinforce your knowledge.
 Typical destinations include the Peak District, the Yorkshire Dales, Sheffield and Liverpool.
-You'll also experience residential field courses across the UK and other international locations - a recent trip took us to Scandinavia.
+You'll also experience residential field courses across the UK and other international locations - recent trips have taken us to Scandinavia, Barcelona and other destinations.
+A unique feature at Salford is that the cost of your field trips is covered by your tuition fees, so that all geography students are able to enjoy them.
 You can also include a placement to boost your real-world experience.

 You will: